Massive quantum systems as interfaces of quantum mechanics and gravity: Acknowledgments

 \section{Acknowledgments}

-We thank Angelo Bassi, Miles P.~Blencowe, Caslav Brukner, Gary Steele, Gerard Higgins, and Anupam Mazumdar for fruitful discussions.
+We thank Angelo Bassi, Miles P.~Blencowe, Caslav Brukner, and Gary Steele for fruitful discussions.
+We thank Gerard Higgins and Onus Hosten for their help with compiling data for Figure \ref{fig:sensitivity:vs:mass}.
+We also thank Jie Li, Klaus Hornberger, Igor Pikovski, Tejinder Singh, Flaminia Giacomini, Michael Tobar, Anupam Mazumdar, Martin Plenio, Julian Pedernales, Jack Clarke, Nathan Inan, Witlef Wieczorek, Simon Haine, Eduardo Martin-Martinez, Magdalena Zych, and Liu Qui for helpful comments.
 We acknowledge the EPSRC International Quantum Technologies Network EP/W02683X/1 Levitation Network for Advanced Quantum Technologies for supporting the writing of this article.
 This collaboration began as the UK Optomechanics Research Network (UniKORN) online seminar series (2020--2022).
 We thank all speakers, panel members, and audience participants who contributed to the seminars, which inspired us to write this article.